Jan0660/kittygifs/docs/selfhost.md

 ### `apiUrl`

-Required.
+Required by `smtp`.
 URL of the API, used in the verification email.
 Must not have a trailing slash.

 ### `allowSignup`